 Moreover, low employee engagement leads to low employee productivity.

-Employee engagement and collaboration tools enables employees to quickly access information that is relevant to their tasks and duties.
+Employee engagement and communication tools enable employees to quickly access information that is relevant to their tasks and duties.
 By using simple browser and intuitive search functions, employees can access organization's content from anywhere and can collaborate better.

-This increases the ability for employees to do their job more precisely, faster and with confidence that the information is credible.
+This increases the ability for employees to be more productive, do their job more precisely, faster and with confidence that the information is credible.

-Modern employee comms solutions enable employees to become advocates because the ROI of employee advocacy is significant.
+Modern employee solutions enable employees to become advocates because the ROI of employee advocacy is significant.

 Advocates should be rewarded!
 If you have employees who proudly share your company's content with their own connections, reward them to encourage those actions.